Justin Vernon and Aaron Dessner's Big Red Machine share cover of Aimee Mann's 'Wise Up' | NME

-Less than 48 hours out from the US election, Big Red Machine, the collaboration between Bon Iver’s Justin Vernon and The National’s Aaron Dessner, have shared a cover of Aimee Mann’s ‘Wise Up’.
+Less than 24 hours until polls open in the US, Big Red Machine, the collaboration between Bon Iver’s Justin Vernon and The National’s Aaron Dessner, have shared a cover of Aimee Mann’s ‘Wise Up’.

 The accompanying music video incorporates shots of Wisconsin, and features Bryce Dessner, Bryan and Scott Devendorf, Ben Lanz, Jon Lowe, and Mina Tindle.